 - Once you’re downtown, walking is often the best option in our compact, very walkable city.
 Most hotels are within a 10-minute stroll of the Vancouver Convention Centre, and you can easily walk to many downtown attractions including those in Gastown, Stanley Park and Robson Street.
 Just ask your concierge for a map (and possibly an umbrella!)

 - Taxis are plentiful; you can ask your bell desk to call one for you, or hail one on the street.

 Your delegate badge comes with perks!
 You’ll save on admission to some of our top attractions, enjoy special offers at some of our favourite restaurants, as well as savings at spas, boutiques and on tours.
 See a list of offers here.

-- Vancouver Symphony Orchestra’s season kicks off in late September, with highlights including Renee Fleming with the VSO (Sep 20), and the popular VSO at the Movies series.
-Vancouver Opera’s 2018/2019 seasons launches in mid November with a production of Franz Lehar’s The Merry Widow.
+- Vancouver Symphony Orchestra’s season kicks off in late September, with the season opener: Mahler’s Titan Plus Pieczonka Sings Schubert (Sep 20), and the popular VSO at the Movies series.
+Vancouver Opera’s 2019/2020 seasons launches in mid October with a production of Giuseppe Verdi’’s La Traviata.

-- Vancouver’s fall festival schedule offers lots of arts-focused options, including the acclaimed Vancouver International Film Festival (Sep 27 – Oct 12) and the Eastside Culture Crawl (Nov 15 – 18)—an opportunity to explore the studios of the city’s independent artists and craftspeople.
+- Vancouver’s fall festival schedule offers lots of arts-focused options, including the acclaimed Vancouver International Film Festival (Sep 26 – Oct 11, 2019) and the Eastside Culture Crawl (Nov 14 – 17, 2019)—an opportunity to explore the studios of the city’s independent artists and craftspeople.

 - Fall signals the beginning of hockey season for the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena.
 But you can also still catch a late season Vancouver Whitecaps soccer match, or BC Lions Canadian football game – their seasons wrap in October and November respectively.